 Advances in technology and data analytics mean that reinsurers can assess risk better than ever before.
 Transforming business through an intelligent IT strategy is a game-changer.
 It´s not the silver bullet, but integrating innovative technology is a fundamental strategy in order to survive and thrive.
 Any reinsurer worth their salt should be taking a long and hard look at how to gain more value from their IT assets.

 An InsurTech survey we held earlier this year suggests that reinsurance executives are doing this very thing.
 Upgrading technology was selected as the most pressing concern.
 But, the challenge remains, how to harness this plethora of new technology to make more informed underwriting decisions to select those risks which will better diversify their portfolio and avoid the large catastrophic losses?
 This will be key in surviving the prolonged soft market.

-At AdvantageGo, we have just launched Exact Max, our powerful exposure management solution, which for the first time ever allows reinsurers to swiftly and accurately visualize their entire treaty portfolio of billions of locations in real-time and with high-resolution location data.
-Through Exact Max, reinsurers can gain competitive insights by assessing each cedent’s portfolio in unparalleled detail, including map visualizations, year-on-year changes, and peer benchmarking.
+At AdvantageGo, we have just launched Exact Max, our powerful exposure management solution, which for the first time ever allows reinsurers to swiftly and accurately visualise their entire treaty portfolio of billions of locations in real-time and with high-resolution location data.
+Through Exact Max, reinsurers can gain competitive insights by assessing each cedent’s portfolio in unparalleled detail, including map visualisations, year-on-year changes, and peer benchmarking.